Continuing Review FAQs

 However, as noted above, the study documents including the Continuing Review Form must reflect the enrollment number of those individuals who are appropriately informed and agree to participate in a study.
 Study teams may differentiate between screen failures and eligible subjects in their progress reports.

-The system will also allow a modification to be submitted concurrently while a continuing review is pending (or vice versa).
-However, a soft stop and a warning will appear, but you may proceed.
-However, the IRB recommends that study teams do not submit concurrent modification / continuing review submissions, unless absolutely necessary, due to complications that can occur, as detailed below.
+The HSERA system will allow a modification to be submitted concurrently while a continuing review is pending (or vice versa).
+However, a soft stop and a warning will appear.
+You may proceed, but it is important to understand the complexities of moving forward, as detailed below.

 If you must submit concurrent modification / continuing review submissions, please note the following: